 Our Jersey calves are dam (a mama cow) raised on REAL milk (never formula as is common now) for a healthier and longer life.
 Instead of weaning at 5-8 weeks of age, we don’t wean them until at least 16-24 weeks of age (4-6 months).
 By weaning later, we allow them to properly develop their immune system and rumen so that they can digest the cellulose in the grass.
 Enough REAL Milk is the perfect source of protein for a calf although industry will tell you that grain is the perfect way.

 Raising on real milk and weaning our heifers at several months is a lot of work and expense, but they are so much healthier that it is worth it!
 This commitment along with the fact that our lines come from generations of grazing, allows a well developed rumen so they can be efficient grazers and stay in good condition on good quality forages.
-We are looking for cows that live a long healthy life and don’t break the bank in grain and vet bills.
+We are feeding and breeding for cows that live a long healthy life and don’t break the bank in grain and vet bills.
 Not to mention the multiple health benefits from the nutrient dense grass-fed milk and other products a family cow can produce for ones homestead.
+We want your Cud Chewing Beauty Queen to be an asset – not a liability.
+If you think about it, she is the ultimate barnyard perennial Once you buy your first cow, in most cases, you never have to buy another!

 Misty Morning Farm rarely uses any drugs.
 Instead, we give free choice kelp and trace mineral salt, use probiotics and other natural trace minerals, and herbal supplements and treatments.